Reunited: Tebow signs with Jags, rejoins Meyer as tight end - WTMJ

 AP Pro Football Writer

-The 33-year-old Tebow is returning to the NFL after five years (2016-20) in the New York Mets’ organization and he’ll be playing for Meyer for the first time since his senior year in 2009.
+The 33-year-old Tebow is returning to the NFL after five years (2016-20) in the New York Mets’ organization and he’s reuniting with Meyer, his college coach, for the first time since his senior year in 2009.

 “I know it will be a challenge, but it is a challenge I embrace,” Tebow said in a statement.
 “I am dedicated to taking the direction of our coaching staff and learning from my teammates.
 I appreciate everyone’s support as I embark on this new journey.”